HannahEichhorn/T2starRealisticMotionSimulation/README.md

-# T2starRealisticMotionSimulation
+# Investigating the impact of motion and associated B0 changes on oxygenation sensitive MRI through realistic simulations

-Investigating the impact of motion and associated B0 changes on oxygenation sensitive MRI through realistic simulations
+Abstract submitted to ISMRM 2023